bitsurgeon/bitsurgeon.github.io/udacity/BehavioralCloning.md

 Some of the highlights of the project are:

-* the network consistes a mix of convolutional layers and fully connected layers
+* a mix of convolutional layers and fully connected layers
 * different kernel sizes and strides are used
 * dropout layer to prevent model overfitting
 * ReLu activation to introduce non-linearity